Technology in and outside the classroom

 Support for faculty and undergraduate research

 We encourage our faculty and students to pursue independent research and creative activities, and we offer them support in those endeavors through scholarships and grants.
 Students and their faculty mentors may apply for funding through the College’s Undergraduate Creativity and Research Academy (UCRA).
-Students who receive UCRA funds present their work at the University’s annual Undergraduate Research and Creative Activity Conference; they are also encouraged to present their work at regional, national, and international conferences.
+Students who receive UCRA funds present their work at the College’s annual Summit for Undergraduate Research, Scholarship, and Creative Activity (URSCA); they are also encouraged to present their work at regional, national, and international conferences.
 Each year College faculty can apply for funding through our College Academy of Research, Scholarship, and Creative Activity (CARSCA), which supports faculty involved in innovative projects.
 CARSCA funding recipients present their work at an annual conference held on campus.

 Our instructional culture acknowledges the varied processes by which students gain knowledge and encourages active involvement in the learning process.
 Our faculty members seek not to simply deliver information but to expand student understanding through dialog, frequent feedback, and direct involvement in the subject area.
 Our Active Learning Initiative provides resources—workshops, technology, peer support, and outreach efforts—to help faculty build learning environments that strengthen the capacity of students to gather and synthesize information and develop robust critical thinking skills.